whitgroves/solidity-contracts/README.md

     constructor(address tokenAddress_) StakingPool(tokenAddress_, _msgSender()) {}
 }
 ```
-Tthen transfer and distribute funds as needed.
+Then transfer and distribute funds as needed.
 Secondary contracts can be added as delegates to automate the distribution process entirely on-chain.

 ### ERC20
 An `AccessControlled` implementation of ERC20.
 Internal functions for `_mint()` and `_burn()` are included for extensibility, but optional interface members `name()`, `symbol()`, and `decimals()` must be implemented in the subclass: